The Wasatch Week: April 12–18, 2026

 Spring along the Wasatch doesn't ease you in — it argues with itself.
 This week is a perfect example.
 Sunday's mild 64-degree afternoon came with a modest chance of rain, and from there the calendar flips toward Tuesday's flirtation with snow and a Thursday that's threatening 45% precipitation with temperatures barely clearing 50.
 Pack a layer.
 Keep an umbrella in the car.
 Welcome to April in Utah.

 What doesn't waver this week is the calendar.
-Between the Utah Mammoth opening playoff hockey on Saturday, an MLS home match at America First Field that same night, the best Broadway touring production to hit Salt Lake City in years still running through the 26th, and a farmers market season returning to life — there's no shortage of reasons to get out the door.
+Between the MLS home match at America First Field Saturday night, the best Broadway touring production to hit Salt Lake City in years still running through the 26th, and a farmers market season returning to life — there's no shortage of reasons to get out the door.

 ⚽ Real Salt Lake — A Saturday Night Rivalry